abdrahmansoltan/Learning-Notes/Python/01-Python.md

 ## Tuples

+> Lists work well for storing collections of items that can change throughout the life of a program.
+However, sometimes you’ll want to create a list of items that **cannot change**.
+Tuples allow you to do just that.
+Python refers to values that cannot change as immutable, and an immutable list is called a tuple.

 They're **immutable**, **ordered**, **indexed** collections/sequences

-- if you have a tuple with a single item, you need to use comma at the end
+- If you want to define a tuple with one element, you need to include a trailing comma at the end
   ![1item-tuple](./img/1item-tuple.png)

   ```py